svjack/ComfyUI-LatentSyncWrapper/README.md

 - `audio`: Audio input from AceNodes audio loader
 - `seed`: Random seed for reproducible results (default: 1247)

-## Note on Model Downloads

-On first use, the node will automatically download required model files from HuggingFace:
-- LatentSync UNet model
-- Whisper model for audio processing

 ## Known Limitations